We are privately owned and not affiliated or endorsed by any government agency.

-Military Sexual Trauma, or MST, is a term used by the Department of Veterans Affairs (VA) to describe sexual assault or repeated, threatening sexual harassment that occurred while a veteran was serving in the military.
-This can include any unwanted sexual attention, from inappropriate touching to rape.
-It’s important to understand that MST can happen to anyone, regardless of gender, age, or rank.
+Military Sexual Trauma, or MST, is the term the Department of Veterans Affairs (VA) uses to describe sexual assault or repeated, threatening sexual harassment experienced during military service.
+It can range from unwanted sexual comments or touching to violent assault, and it can happen to anyone, regardless of gender, age, or rank.

 How the VA Defines and Recognizes MST